RtI (Response to Intervention) for the Classroom Teacher Emphasis

 Or, click here to apply now.

-“I think the new RtI emphasis area is a win-win situation for a teacher’s career and most importantly student learning.
+“I think the RtI emphasis area is a win-win situation for a teacher’s career and most importantly student learning.

 It will help teachers break down the RtI core principles and give them a better understanding of the problem-solving approach to make decisions within a multi-tier model.
 Teachers will become better users of data to make decision about a child’s learning and learn how to monitor a child’s progress to inform instruction.”